A. The birth and the work of the Ruler from Bethlehem.

 a.
 He has laid siege against us: Micah announced that Israel will be humbled by foreign powers, and even her judges will bear insults.

 i.
-Bethlehem was well known as the hometown of David, Israel’s greatest king; yet it was never a great or influential city.
-It was truly little among the thousands of Israel.
+Bethlehem was well known as the hometown of David, Israel’s greatest king, yet it was never a great or influential city.
+It was truly little among the thousands of Judah.
 Yet God chose it as the birthplace of the Messiah, the Ruler in Israel.

 ii.
 This passage from Micah 5 was quoted by the chief priests and teachers of the law when Herod asked about the birth of the Messiah (Matthew 2:5-6).

 iii.
-Bethlehem means House of Bread, and Jesus is the Bread of Life (John 6:35).
-“And now for that word Ephratah.
+Bethlehem means House of Bread, and Jesus is the bread of life (John 6:35).
+“And now for that word Ephrathah.
 That was the old name of the place which the Jews retained and loved.
 The meaning of it is, ‘fruitfulness,’ or ‘abundance.’
 Ah! well was Jesus born in the house of fruitfulness; for whence cometh my fruitfulness and thy fruitfulness, my brother, but from Bethlehem?
-Our poor barren hearts never produced one fruit or flower, till they were watered with the Savior’s blood” (Spurgeon).
+Our poor barren hearts never produced one fruit or flower, till they were watered with the Saviour’s blood.”
+(Spurgeon)

 c.
 Whose goings forth are from of old, from everlasting: This glorious promise was fulfilled in Jesus Christ, and Micah’s prophetic voice declared that though Jesus came from Bethlehem, He did not begin there.
-His goings forth are from eternity past.
+His goings forth are from before the foundation of the world.

 iii.
 Before Bethlehem, Jesus was the creator of all things (Colossians 1:16-17, John 1:1-3).
 “He was before all things.
 As he is the Creator of all things, so he is the Eternal, and no part of what was created.
-All being but God has been created.
+[Every] being but God has been created.
 Whatever has not been created is God.
-But Jesus is the Creator of all things; therefore he is God; for he cannot be a part of his own work” (Clarke).
+But Jesus is the Creator of all things; therefore he is God; for he cannot be a part of his own work.”
+(Clarke)

 vi.
 Knowing that Jesus’ goings forth are from of old, from everlasting shows us some important things: